psdh/psdh.github.io/_posts/2019-02-24-weekly-report-10.md

 	* apart from that also got in a restorative yoga session
 * got chinese for dinner so that's not super good I guess

+Random Notes:
+* David goggins formulated concepts while he was runnign long distances
+* I should write a why I run post
+* why I run is because I can complete the entire cycle of aiming to achivement and going through pain in a rathoer short period of time

 Workout plan
 * Monday: Interval training + Yoga
 * Tuesday: Back and Bicep day